-- Acting on behalf of various sole trader electricians and their insurer in defence of an ongoing series of claims from the manufacturer of defective electrical products, which failed leading to a series of fires.
-The manufacturer seeks contributions to settlements of the basis that the electricians failed to act on a publicised recall.
+- Acting on behalf of various sole trader electricians and their insurer in defence of an ongoing series of claims from the manufacturer of defective electrical products, which failed, leading to a series of fires.
+The manufacturer seeks contributions to settlements on the basis that the electricians failed to act on a publicised recall.

 - Successfully defending an employer’s liability claim at first instance and on the claimant’s appeal to the High Court where the defendant employer admitted supplying defective work equipment.
 The case turned on the claimant’s decision to continue using the equipment he claimed was unsafe and failing to take care for his own safety.

 - An unusual claim for loss of earnings from a model at London Fashion Week who claimed that her hair had been negligently exposed to excessive heat while being over combed.
 It was alleged that this negligence was compounded by inadequate advice about safely removing the hair style.

 In addition to defending third party claims, Norman is also experienced in policy interpretation, scope of cover and indemnity advice, together with policyholder disputes.